eoduself/Code-for-PBGAN-TIFS/README.md

 .
 These arrays are used for running the PPG verification system.
 You can see the train and test data with their labels.

 .
 In train_data and test_data, they are 3D array where the first dimension is the number of data, the second one is the number of samples and the third one is the input (in order: DTW, TP, FP, Cubic).
 It is concatenated sequentially with subject ID and each subject has 120 data for train set and 24 data for test set. train_label and test_label have label information (i.e. subject ID) with same order as train_data and test_data, respectively.
 Please note that the size of test data in here is smaller than the one used in paper since we want to secure our dataset.
-You can get the full access by emailing the one of above emails.
+You can get the full access by emailing the one of the above emails.

 Ex.
 To access one of subject 1’s DTW data in train set, run train_data(1,1:150,1).
 The label will be train_label(1).